nminaya/grammar-nazi-bot/README.md

 This project is still under development, there are a lot of features to implement.
 - Multiple language support.
 - Configurable [Grammar rules](https://community.languagetool.org/rule/)
-- Percent accuracy for possible corrections.
+- Accuracy percentage for possible corrections.
 - Unit test and Integration Test projects.
 - Trained ML model that improves the internal algorithm corrections.